Hi,

 It does seem like your Skippa rebooted at 8:22pm for some reason.
 A reboot could take 1 minute.

 Or maybe the Skippa lost the TV signal for seven (or all channels).
 I haven't tried pulling out the antenna cable while a Skippa is recording and then plugging it back in so don't if that is how it would behave.
-An antenna signal dropout, overheating or a power supply issue would seem to be the most likely possible causes.

 I just tried pulling the antenna cable out for long enough to trigger the 'signal lost' message with a blank screen and the recording kept going so a split recording is not caused by an antenna signal issue.